gilch/hissp/docs/style_guide.rst

 Comments about the next form (or group) begin with two semicolons and a space ``;; x``, and are indented to align as if they were forms, and are not followed by a blank line.
+These comments can be continued with additional lines with the same indent and beginning, forming a comment block.

 Commented-out code does not belong in version control, but disabling code without deleting it can be helpful during development.